Mary Loos: Second marriage

 Later in life, she married Carl von Saltza, whom she had met decades earlier while attending Stanford University and had previously been engaged to.
 However, the engagement fell apart due to the economic stance of the country at the time.
 The couple lost contact after school when Mary's career in public relations became successful and Carl joined the U.S. Army Air Corps.

 After Carl was fighting in World War II, Mary left New York to go to Hollywood, where she met her first husband, Richard Sale.
 In an interview, Loos claimed the marriage “was a great writing team but never a great marriage.”
 The marriage ended up failing and Loos left with her son Edward to Santa Monica.
 She continued writing creatively as a divorced mother for 20 years until May 4, 1989, when she was visiting a friend and saw the name of the man she once loved on a mailbox.
 She found out it was actually the Carl von Saltza from her past and they agreed to meet in Monterey.
 When they met again, it was instant attraction.
 Loos stayed the weekend for Carl's birthday weekend and she met his two sons, two daughters, five grandchildren.

-After the weekend, Carl already talked about remarrying with Loos, and on January 6, after 50 years without any contact, the couple became official.
+After the weekend, Carl already talked about marrying Loos, and on January 6, after 50 years without any contact, the couple became official.